-With identity theft in the news, more people give thought to protecting personal information.
+With identity theft in the news, more people give thought to protect personal information.
 When it comes to car insurance, you may need to choose between the need for privacy and the need for insurance.
-Your driving history, vehicle information and certain pieces of personal information are already available.
+Your driving history, vehicle information, and certain pieces of personal information are already available.
 Withholding further information may cause an insurer to deny you coverage.

 All drivers in Toronto are required to carry a minimum level of car insurance as required by the Ontario government.
 Though this base level of insurance doesn’t provide much protection, particularly in the case of lawsuits or collision repairs, optional coverage is quite flexible and it’s easy for a driver to customize their own personal auto insurance policy.

 To drive Ontario roads, every personal vehicle must have a minimum of $200,000 in third-party liability insurance coverage.
 Since this protects a motorist against lawsuits in serious at-fault accidents, many choose to increase their coverage.
 Accident settlements can exceed $200,000 in some cases.
 Drivers who have borrowed money to buy a car may find that their lender has additional requirements.
 While optional under provincial legislation, collision and comprehensive coverage may be necessary to fulfill financing obligations.

 In Ontario, the Ministry of Transportation keeps two databases containing personal information.
 One is the driver’s license database.
 This stores information that you provided when you applied for a license.
 Any subsequent traffic violations and convictions are added to your file.
 The vehicle registration database contains information about your car.
 This file contains the current owner’s personal information, as well as previous owners.

 The MTO sells information from both databases upon request to people and organizations.
 Beginning in 1994, the MTO no longer provided home addresses in most cases, though the bulk of information in both databases remains available.